r-lib/vctrs/tests/testthat/_snaps/subscript.md

       Error in `foo()`:
       !
+Must extract element with a single valid subscript. x Subscript has the wrong type `logical`. i It must be numeric or character.

+# `logical = 'cast'` is deprecated

+    Code
+      vec_as_subscript2(TRUE, logical = "cast")
+    Condition
+      Error:
+      !
+The `logical` argument of `vec_as_subscript2()` no longer supports "cast" as of vctrs 0.4.1.9000.

+---

+    Code
+      vec_as_subscript2(TRUE, logical = "error")
+    Condition
+      Error:
-Must extract element with a single valid subscript. x Subscript has the wrong type `logical`. i It must be logical, numeric, or character.
+      !
+Must extract element with a single valid subscript. x Subscript has the wrong type `logical`. i It must be numeric or character.